dmnqgrrtt/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stand for Document Object Model, and it a way to edit the the page without having to make changes to the page's HTML.

 2. What is an event?

+An event is any user interaction with the page, such as clicking, scrolling, dragging, or resizing, etc...

 3. What is an event listener?

+An event listener is code added in javascript that gives the page functionality based on the user interaction.

 4. Why would we convert a NodeList into an Array?

+We would convert it to an array if we needed to use array functions such as map or reduce on the NodeList.

 5. What is a component?

+Components are reusable blocks of code, that are used to create elements that share functionality and styling

 ### Git Set up